kumu/docs/guides/profiles.md

 ```

-To disable the profile just for elements and connections that have a description field, use the following:
+To enable the profile only for elements and connections that have a description field, you could use the following:

 ```
+@settings {
+  profile: false;
+}

 [description] {
   profile: true;
 }
 ```

-You can swap out `description` for any selector.
+You can swap out `[description]` for any selector.
 Values for the `profile` property can be either `true` or `false`.

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/profiles.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>